BestTimesToVisit.com Logo

 Prague Metro

 Tip:Download the PID Lítačka app for real-time schedules, route planning, and ticket purchasing.
-Always validate your ticket in the yellow machines *before* entering the platform area; inspectors are common and fines are hefty (around 1500 CZK).
-Avoid buying tickets directly from drivers on trams or buses if possible, as they may not always have change or be available.
-The metro closes around midnight, so have a backup plan if you're out late.
+Always validate your ticket in the yellow machines before entering the platform area; inspectors are common and fines are steep (around 1500 CZK).
+Avoid rushing onto the train before people have exited; wait for them to disembark first.

 Trams